Nike Tennis Camp at University of North Texas

 Camp Director Sujay Lama

-Sujay Lama has put North Texas tennis on the map.
-Now at the conclusion of his 10th season with the Mean Green in 2015-16, Lama has established a winning tradition at North Texas, having led the Mean Green to three conference championships in the last seven years.View Sujay Lama's Bio & Tennis Tips ⟩
+Simply put, Sujay Lama has put North Texas tennis on the map.
+Lama is currently in his 17th season with the Mean Green in 2022-23 and has established a winning tradition at North Texas, having led the Mean Green to three conference championships and three NCAA Tournaments.View Sujay Lama's Bio & Tennis Tips ⟩

 In 2015, the Mean Green earned four all-conference honors after reaching the Conference USA semifinal round with a 9-14 record.
 Kseniya Bardabush earned first-team all-conference honors for the fourth time in her career, while Shestakova took a spot on the second team.
 Bardabush was joined by Franziska Sprinkmeyer in taking a place on the doubles second team.